kizito9898/IT-Documentation/INTRODUCTION TO OPERATION.md

-My name is njika kizito chiag
+My name is njika kizito chiagozie and the introduction is all about  computers and operating system